PranavlovesData/Data-Structure-And-Algorithms/README.md

 # Data-Structure-And-Algorithms
-Data Structures and Algorithm problems and solution walkthroughs.
+Data Structures and Algorithm problems and their solution.
+This repository consists of all the questions I have attempted on GeekforGeeks or LeetCode or Hackerank.

 **<Span style="color:red;">My Notebooks: Search & Sort Algorithms </span>**    [**Checkout**](https://github.com/PranavlovesData/Data-Structure-And-Algorithms/tree/main/Sort%20%26%20Search%20Alogrithms)